 Multi-modal Real-Time Traveler Information -- This multi-modal application uses real-time data and communications capabilities to empower travelers to make informed travel choices in real time, pre-trip and en-route.
 Based on real-time and historical travel conditions for the traveler’s trip (pre-specified origin, destination, and time of departure) the application will suggest potential routes and modes (e.g., auto, transit, bicycle, walk) with approximate travel times, travel time reliability, and costs for each alternative.
 If transit is included in one of the alternatives, locations of transit stations, arrival time of next bus or train, parking availability and cost, will be also be provided.
 The application will “predict” travel times based on existing and predicted traffic congestion, weather and pavement conditions, incident locations, work zone locations and timings, transit availability and schedule, parking availability, possible use of HOT and HOV lanes (depending on time of travel).
 Information may be provided via: personal mobile devices, transit stations on vehicle interactive screens, in-vehicle devices, internet, and 511.
 TGai APs can be used for Internet connections and communications with both in-vehicle and personal mobile devices.

-[ref TBD]
+[ref 11-11-0281-00-00ai-proposed-dynamic-mobility-use-cases-for-tgai.docx]